 Installing shaker style trim and doors throughout our entire main floor made everything look so bright and fresh.
 You won’t believe the difference simple trim and white paint made!

 Hello, friends!
 After loads of questions (and as promised), I’m sharing more details of our main floor renovation.
-Today, it’s all about our white-painted shaker style trim (or craftsman style trim) and doors.
+Today it’s all about our white-painted shaker style trim (or craftsman style trim) and doors.

-To begin with, let me give you a bit of the backstory.
+To begin, let me give you a bit of the backstory.
 While looking to move to the town we currently live in more than a decade ago, the selection of homes for sale in our price range was very limited.
 It was the very start of the housing boom when everything was just starting to take off.
-After searching around, nothing was checking our boxes completely, so we had to go with the best option we could before inventory was even more limited or prices became far too high.
+After searching around, nothing was checking our boxes completely, so we had to go with the best option we could afford before inventory was even more limited or prices became far too high.
 The home we ended up going with was a builder’s spec home in a very good neighbourhood.

 Although we were very relieved to have found something, I was less than enthusiastic about some of the finishes in the house.
 From the moment we moved in, there was a very long list of changes we wanted to make, and the trim was definitely near the top of the list.